 "The fact that they had the same problem that I had and I could tell that they cared.
 Once I found out that they had criminal activities and a life like I did, and they had gotten this far, I figured that they got to be doing something right.
 I knew I had to do something.
-I will be 40 next year and I have to do something with son. 💈 better start 10 year old doing it my now....that put a lot on my mind.
+I will be 40 next year and I have to do something with my 10 year old son.
+I better start doing it now...that put a lot on my mind.
 And I am tired of coming to jail.
 Every time I have been to jail, it's been for nothing.
 They made me realize that I have been doing all this time for nothing."